neillimaye/neillimaye.github.io/index.md

 ### Not much to see here... yet, but take a look:

-About me: [I know very little about CS](http://neillimaye.com/), Programming is a creative outlet for me
+About me: AE by education, developer by passion.

 [BetterTempTool](https://neillimaye.github.io/bettertemptool) - A ReactJS tool for medical marijuana patients to optimize their vaporizer use (Currently integrating Redux into it)